-- Local public agencies, including the cities of Campbell, Milpitas, Morgan Hill, Santa Clara and San Jose, Santa Clara County, and special districts.
+- Local public agencies, including the cities of Campbell, Milpitas, Morgan Hill, Santa Clara and San José, Santa Clara County and special districts.
 State and Federal agencies are not eligible. - Private, non-profit organizations that qualify under Section 501(c)(3) of the United States Internal Revenue Code.
-The Authority will accept applications from non-profit organizations headquartered outside of its boundaries, but all projects and programs must be located within or directly serve the residents of the Authority's boundaries. - Local schools and school districts located within the Authority's boundaries.
+The Authority will accept applications from non-profit organizations headquartered outside of its boundaries, but all projects and programs must be located within or directly serve the residents of the Authority's boundaries. - Local schools and school districts located within the Authority's boundaries. - Organizations that do not fit the criteria above may apply with a Fiscal Sponsor as the primary applicant.
+See below for details.